jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 | 3   | Charisma Save DC13, on a failed save you age to that of a young adult                                |
 | 4   | Charisma Save DC16, on a failed save you age to that of a senior                                     |

-74. **Radiant Fissures**:
-   - terrain sheds a dim light
-   - Charisma save DC10, 1d8 radiant damage on a failed save
+74 **Radiant Fissures**: Terrain sheds a dim light.
+Charisma save DC10, 1d8 radiant damage on a failed save

-75. -78.
-Surreal Snowfall
+75-78 **Surreal Snowfall**

 | 1d4 | effect                                                                                       |
 |-----|----------------------------------------------------------------------------------------------|